WHY THE RITVIK INTERPRETATION IS OFFENSIVE TO GURU and therefore to be rejected outright.

-Ritvik is offensive to Guru because it implies that Guru is such an apasampradaya, un-parampara, ignorant, foolish and reactionary individual that He wants the pararampara system to stop with Him.
+Ritvik is offensive to Guru because it also implies that Guru is such an apasampradaya, un-parampara, ignorant, foolish and reactionary individual that He wants the pararampara system to stop with Him.
 He wants to be the last chain in the disciplic succession.
 He wants to hold up the flow of time.
 What a farcical individual that would have to be!

-Anyone who espouse such a twisted and artificial philosophy, especially in relationship to Srila Prabhupada, the Initiator of the Sankirtan movement in the modern age, Founder-Acarya of ISKCON, Institutor of the BBT and BTG magazine, had better reform himself very urgently for he finds himself in a dangerous position.
+Anyone who espouse such a twisted and artificial philosophy, especially in relationship to Srila Prabhupada, the Initiator of the Sankirtan movement in the modern age, Founder-Acarya of ISKCON, Institutor of the BBT and BTG magazine, had better reform himself very urgently for he finds himself in a awkwardly wrong position.
 Hare Krishna.

 It is similar to the communist reasoning that everyone is situated on the lowest commun denominator platform.
-It is a fact that Shasta says: Kalau shüdra sambhava.
+It is a fact that Shastra says: Kalau shüdra sambhava.
 In Kali-yuga, everyone is born a shüdra.
 But Krishna also says in Bhagavad-Gita As It Is 4.13:

 “In terms of the divisions of the different modes of material nature and the work ascribed to them, the four divisions of human society are created by me.
 And although I am the engineer of this system, still you may know that I am the non-doer of the same, being unchangeable.”